Num7normalis/greymatter/README.md

 ##GreyMatter
-####v0.1
+####v1.0
 A modern FlatPress theme in tones of dark grey, inspired by a theme available for the Jekyll blog engine.
-It feels actual and is almost responsive.
+It feels actual, modern and it is responsive: It looks and works great on mobile devices.

 ###Preview
 ![Alt text](http://img.marcthibeault.com/misc/GreyMatter.png "Optional title")